tayglobal/kinyu-demo/src/kinyu/warrants/README.md

 warrant whose strike is reset weekly at a discount to the spot price and that is subject to issuer buybacks and default risk.
 The pricing engine combines correlated equity/credit Monte Carlo simulation with Longstaff–Schwartz least squares regression to approximate the continuation value of the security.
+A live web demonstration of the pricing workflow is also available; see the accompanying [WASM_DEMO_README.md](WASM_DEMO_README.md) for details on building and publishing the WebAssembly demo alongside this module.

 ## Model Inputs